Energetics of stochastic limit-cycle oscillators: when does coupling reduce dissipation?: Phase coupling

-The drift and diffusion coefficients are independent of $\psi$, and by symmetry therefore, at steady state the $\psi$-distribution must be uniform, so that $p(r_1,r_2,\psi,\varphi)= \frac{1}{2\pi}p(r_1,r_2,\varphi)$.
+Note that the drift-correction term between Itô and Stratonovich SDEs $\sum_{j,k}B_{jk}\partial_j B_{ik}=0$ for all $i\in\{r_1,r_2,\psi,\varphi\}$, and so their SDEs are equivalent.
+The diffusion matrix is given by \begingroup \endgroup The drift and diffusion coefficients are independent of $\psi$, and by symmetry therefore, at steady state the $\psi$-distribution must be uniform, so that $p(r_1,r_2,\psi,\varphi)= \frac{1}{2\pi}p(r_1,r_2,\varphi)$.
 Consequently, the steady-state FPE for the joint probability density (in Stratonovich form) is given by

 The radial Langevin equations are completely independent from the angular dynamics and so the marginal radial distributions are independent of $\varphi$; the joint probability then splits into $p(r_1,r_2,\varphi)= p_0(r_1)p_0(r_2)p(\varphi|r_1,r_2)$.
 Denoting $p(\varphi|r_1,r_2)=:p_\varphi$ and substituting $p(r_1,r_2,\varphi)= p_0^1p_0^2p_\varphi$ back into the FPE yields